dodeeric/langchain-ai-assistant-with-hybrid-rag/README.md

 ## Install blobfuse2 (OPTIONAL)

-Procedure to mount an Azure Blob container of the local filesystem 'files' directory
+Procedure to mount an Azure Blob container on the local filesystem 'files' directory

 Example for Linux Ubuntu 22.04.4 LTS (Jammy)